Yamato-Security/hayabusa/doc/RustPerformance-English.md

 In Hayabusa, if you add the `--debug` option, memory usage statistics will be outputted at the end.

 ## Use Windows' performance counter
-Various resource usage can be checked from the statistics that can be obtained on the OS side.
+Various resource usage can be checked from statistics that can be obtained on the OS side.
 In this case, the following two points should be noted.

 - Influence from anti-virus software (Windows Defender)
   - Only the first run is affected by the scan and is slower, so results from the second and subsequent runs after the build are suitable for comparison.
+(Or you can disable your anti-virus for more accurate results.)
 - Influence from file caching
-  - The results from the second and subsequent times after OS startup are faster than the first time because evtx and other file IOs are read from the file cache in memory, so the results from the first time after the OS boots are suitable for comparison.
+  - The results from the second and subsequent times after OS startup are faster than the first time because evtx and other file IOs are read from the file cache in memory, so the results from the first time after the OS boots is more ideal for taking benchmarks.

 ### How to obtain  <!-- omit in toc -->
 Prerequisites：The following procedure is only valid for environments where `PowerShell 7` is already installed on Windows.